vadiminshakov/marti/readme.md

 ```
 # The trading pair.
 The pair should be in the format COIN1_COIN2.
 - pair: BTC_USDT

-# The minimum window size for statistical analysis.
-  minwindow: 100

 # The number of hours in the past to be used for statistical calculations.
   stathours: 120